nickpinheiro/aspnet-sign-in-with-apple/README.md

 # Sign in with Apple using ASP.NET Core (MVC & Razor Pages)

-In 2019 Apple announced and released 'Sign in with Apple' at their Worldwide Developer Conference (WWDC).
+In 2019 Apple announced and released 'Sign in with Apple' (SIWA) at their Worldwide Developer Conference (WWDC).
 'Sign in with Apple' is the fast, easy way for people to sign in to apps or websites using the Apple IDs they already have.
 In doing so Apple joined many other OpenID and OAuth identity providers including Facebook, Google, Microsoft, Amazon and others.
 Business and data platform Statista estimates that 20 percent of all smartphones sold worldwide in 2019 were an Apple iPhone.
 Apple has consistently been Samsung’s closest competitor, maintaining the position of second most popular smartphone vendor in the world since 2012.
 Providing authentication from external identity providers is of great value to your app or website as it simplifies access and increases usage.
 With just a click or two, new users are able to sign in and begin using your app or website without creating a new username and password.

 In this repository I have provided sample projects for implementing 'Sign in with Apple' using both ASP.NET Core MVC and Razor Pages.